-Most applications for SCA required permits are available here.
+Most applications for SCA required permits are available here on this page.
 For special permits such as Boundary Line Adjustments, Zone Changes, Conditional Uses or Variances please contact the COA Secretary.
-Also check the link below for current permit fees.
+Also check the PDF below for current permit fees.
 If you have any questions please call or email the COA Secretary for more information at email@example.com or 1.775.753.6295.

 All persons pursuing Right-of-Way Encroachments within the spring Creek Association must apply for a permit by contacting the SCA/COA Secretary.
 Permittee must schedule a pre-bid inspection/evaluation prior to submission of the ROW permit.
 Please contact the SCA/COA Secretary at the number or e-mail listed above to set up a time for inspection and receipt of ROW permit form.
 All ROW Fees are listed here to the right.

 Every home contractor/utility contractor who obtains a permit within SCA for any type of job which disturbs the ground is required to reseed the job site upon completion (weather permitting).
 The SCA Reseed form to the right MUST be filled out by the contractor and returned to SCA for inspection.

 Effective April 11, 2017, Home Occupations within Spring Creek Association may apply for a permit with SCA.
 This is not required; however, SCA offers benefits, such as advertising on our Facebook Page, Website and periodic mailers as space is available to anyone who obtains a home occupation permit with the SCA office.
 Residential signs for home occupation purposes can be no larger than 3 SF in size and require a permit.